lukaszcz/pascaladt/README.md

-PascalAdt is a library of data structures and algorithms for Free Pascal and Delphi, inspired by the C++ STL library.
+[PascalAdt](https://pascaladt.github.io) is a library of data structures and algorithms for Free Pascal inspired by the C++ STL library.

 Features
 --------